 If the Send to radio button is set to Modem then you can directly add messages to the queue which will be transmitted by the openSPOT2.

-If you want to send a message to DAPNET, you have to set your DAPNET user callsign and auth key first.
-Note that these have to be the DAPNET user callsign and auth key, not the transmitter callsign and auth key you've set for the DAPNET connector.
+If you want to send a message to DAPNET, you have to set your DAPNET user callsign and user password first.
+Note that these have to be the DAPNET user callsign and password, not the transmitter callsign and auth key you've set for the DAPNET connector.
 Multiple destination callsigns and transmitter groups can also be specified in a comma separated list.

 DAPNET messages are sent by your browser to the DAPNET API.
 Note that sometimes the DAPNET API server does not respond to message send requests and times out, but correctly processes received messages.

 You can send and receive messages via the APRS network.
 This feature is available when the APRS connector is enabled.